toolongdontread/ImageClassification/README.md

 # ImageClassification
 This is a CNN model and aims to specify 20 classes of cars.
-Of course it can specify the other things.
+Of course it can specify other things.
 But you have to use the ```train.py``` to train your own data.
 Otherwise, just simply use the ```trained_model.h5``` for classification.

 ## Preparation
 1. Install python to your PC (Remember to add it to PATH)